Schwaitz/Neuropsychology/README.md

 # Neuropsychology Simulation

-GitHub repository for Neuropsychology project
+GitHub repository for a Neuropsychology project.

+This project is focused around the simulation of a Synaptic Cleft during the release of a neurotransmitter.